tfsaggregator/tfsaggregator/readme.md

 Installation
 ================================================

- 1. Copy TFSAggregator.dll and AggregatorItems.xml to the plugin location on the Application Tier of your TFS Server
+ 1. Copy `Aggregator.ServerPlugin.dll` and `Aggregator.ServerPlugin.policies` to the plugin location on the Application Tier of your TFS Server
      - The plugin folder is usually at this path: `C:\Program Files\Microsoft Team Foundation Server 12.0\Application Tier\Web Services\bin\Plugins`